 Waiting until the last minute to pay your taxes can cost you if you are expecting a refund, since the government hangs on to your money and receives more interest on it.
 However, if you owe money to the government, that same principle applies to you.
 Why not wait until the last minute?

 "Filing for an extension doesn't get you an extension to pay," confirms Betterment Head of Tax Eric Bronnenkant.
-"Let's say you don't pay by April 17th, well then you're still going to have to pay interest on that money later anyway."
+"Let's say you don't pay by the deadline, well then you're still going to have to pay interest on that money later anyway."
 He summarizes, "Requesting an extension doesn't solve any problems, if your only problem is that you expect to owe money."

 If you do have to make an estimate, it is usually best to err towards overpaying.
 Paying too much can always be applied to next year's taxes; however, paying too little requires that you pay interest on the difference – and could expose you to an audit if you greatly underestimate the amount.